-Yes, we recommend that you bring a friend or family member.
+Yes, we recommend that you bring a friend or family member with you.
 If this is not possible, tell your nurse.Back to top

 What will happen during Mohs surgery?

-- While you wait, you can relax and eat light snacks.
+While you wait, you can relax and eat light snacks or your lunch.

-- The removed tissue will be processed in the lab and your doctor will examine it.
+The removed tissue will be processed in the lab and your doctor or physician assistant will examine it.

-- If cancer cells are found at the edge of the removed tissue, a second layer of tissue will be removed.
+If cancer cells are found at the edge of the removed tissue, you will be brought back to your doctor or physician assistant’s office and a second layer of tissue will be removed.

 What happens after all the cancer is removed?

-After all the cancer is removed, your doctor will determine the best way for your wound to heal.
-There are several ways your wound can heal after Mohs surgery, including:
+After all the cancer is removed, you and your doctor or physician assistant will discuss the best way for your wound to heal and close.
+These include: